Mark0025/chameleoncollective/nextjs-dashboard/_DEV_MAN/ai-agent-tasks/pending/production_fixes_2024-02-24_1939.md

 5. Test thoroughly before pushing

 Remember: The priority is getting a working production build.
 Type safety and linting issues can be addressed in follow-up PRs.

+final message to new agent

+we have great docs read them do not make guessing make sure you are using most up2 date versions ask if you need to do not make breaking changes we are modving to production

+Now that we've committed all our changes, let me summarize what we've done and what needs to be done next.

+Task Completed
+Completed Tasks:

+Documentation

+Created database_schema.md with complete schema documentation Created production_fixes task with accurate current state Updated whats_working.md to reflect actual status Route Restructuring

+Moved routes to (auth) and (public) groups
+Created proper layouts for each group
+Updated middleware for new structure
+Documented all file movements
+Git Management

+Committed documentation updates
+Committed route restructuring changes
+Preserved file history with renames
+Next Agent Should:

+Verify Database

+Check schema matches database_schema.md
+Run seed script to update tables
+Test booking creation
+Test Routes

+Verify all moved routes are accessible
+Test auth protection
+Confirm admin access
+Fix Data Loading

+Update fetch paths
+Fix admin views
+Test CRUD operations
+All changes are documented in:

+_DEV_MAN/database_schema.md
+_DEV_MAN/whats_working.md
+_DEV_MAN/ai-agent-tasks/pending/production_fixes_2024-02-24_1939.md